RealImage/bifrost/README.md

 Client certificates must be signed with at least one of the certificates from the bundle.
 This allows API Gateway and `issuer` to share the same certificate PEM bundle.

-##### Key Rotation
+##### Zero Downtime Key Rotation

 Assume that an s3 bucket, `bifrost-trust-store` exists, with versioning turned on.

 s3://bifrost-trust-store:

 - crt.pem

-- key.pem
+crt.pem contains one or more PEM encoded root certificates.

+The corresponding private key for `crt.pem` is stored as in AWS Secrets Manager and identified here as `key.pem`.
-crt.pem contains one or more PEM encoded root certificates. key.pem contains exactly one PEM encoded private key that corresponds to the first certificate in crt.pem.
+`key.pem` contains exactly one PEM encoded private key that pairs with the first certificate in `crt.pem`.

 To replace the current signing certificate and key:

 1. Create the new ECDSA key-pair and self-signed certificate.
-2. Create a new revision of `s3://bifrost-trust-store/crt.pem` containing the new certificate as the first in the file.
+2. Create a new revision of `s3://bifrost-trust-store/crt.pem` adding the new certificate as the first in the file, with older certificates immediately below it.
+Each cerificate should be separated by a newline.
-3. Create a new revision of `s3://bifrost-trust-store/key.pem` replacing its contents entirely with that of the new key.
+3. Create a new revision of `key.pem` in Secrets Manager containing the newly generated key in PEM encoded ASN.1 DER form.

 API Gateway will pick up the updated client trust bundle in crt.pem.
-This allows it to trust certificates issued with the new certificate as well as any older certificates.
+This allows it to trust certificates issued with the new certificate in addition to all of the previous certificates that may exist.
-Bifrost issuer only uses the first certificate from crt.pem along with key.pem, so it will start issuing certificates with the new root.
+Bifrost issuer only uses the first certificate from crt.pem along with key.pem, so it will start issuing certificates with the new root certificate once its configuration has been updated.

 ### Build